 Tools and resources for planning your research and writing

-- Use our Thesis Manager to plan your dissertation or thesis.
+- Use the Dissertation Calculator to plan your dissertation or thesis.

 - Consider requesting or attending a SASS workshop on writing a research proposal, literature review, or other aspects of graduate-level academic writing.